snowdriftcoop/snowdrift/TEXTEDITORS.md

 development tools including error-checking, linting, and type information.
 To install ide-haskell for Atom:

-* Run `stack install ghc-mod hlint stylish-haskell --resolver nightly 2015-12-14`
+* Run `stack install ghc-mod hlint stylish-haskell --resolver nightly-2015-12-14`
     * "--resolver…" is needed until we update our main resolver to one that includes ghc-mod (likely lts-4 series if we stick to lts).
 * Install the required Atom packages: